Using SugarCRM Teams and Roles – SugarCRM Tips and Tricks

-Step 7 Separating the Roles of Manager and Executive:
+Step 8: Separating the Roles of Manager and Executive

-Step 8 What happens to the Support Team – Using Multiple Team Concept:
+Step 9: Support Team – Using Multiple Team Concept

 We have done well with the Sales Team and now we have three teams and they are continually adding more Accounts and Contacts to the CRM.
 And each team is seeing their own team’s accounts and contacts.
 But the support team is still a small team and supports all the customers from across the teams.

 Since Support Team also should have roles, we define Support Executive Role and Support Manager Role and define what all activities and visibility are available for them.
-And since it is a separate team, we can create “Support Team” and make all the user’s default team as “Support Team”.
+As it is a separate team, we can create a “Support Team” and make all the user’s default team as “Support Team”.

-Now the biggest challenge is Support Team is supposed to support the customer that are created by the different sales team.
-And Support Team may not be able to see the accounts and contacts of the customers since they are not global records.
+Now the biggest challenge is the Support Team is supposed to support the customers that are created by the different sales teams.
+The Support Team may not be able to see the accounts and contacts of the customers since they are not on global records.

 This is when multiple teams are useful to view the records that are created by other teams to these team members.
-Support Team members gets added with the three Sales Teams so that they are part of Support Team and their default team is “Support Team” but they are also members of “APAC Sales Team, Europe Team and North America Team” .
+Support Team members get added with the three Sales Teams so that they are part of the Support Team and their default team is “Support Team” but they are also members of “APAC Sales Team, Europe Team and North America Team”

-SugarCRM comes with advanced features like Field Level restriction at the Role Management module and reports generation base on the Teams.
+SugarCRM comes with advanced features like Field Level restriction at the Role Management module and reports generation based on the Teams.

-We have packaged implementation services with the tag line “Getting Started with SugarCRM” that makes you budget fixed but quickly rollout SugarCRM for your organisation.
-Contact Us for any further assistance.
+We have packaged implementation services with the tagline “Getting Started with SugarCRM” that makes you budget fixed but quickly rollout SugarCRM for your organisation.